tpele8/coursera_3_getting_and_cleansing_data/course_project/CODEBOOK.md

 *	Subset the datasets by removing all columns (attributes) that do not contain mean or standard deviation data
 *	Rename the columns with their appropriate attribute names
 *	Create a new dataset and store the average values for each attribute per subject per activity
-*	Write the data to a file
+*	Write the data to a file.

 ###Attributes
 Following are the attributes of the final tidy dataset